diffplug/gitfromscratch/manuscript/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 The tips section is useful for searching for branches and navigating history.
 When you hover the mouse over a branch, it will scroll the history window to show you where that branch is.
 When you stop hovering, it will scroll back to where you were.
 When you click a branch, it will scroll the history window there and stop.

 ![Scroll around branches and tags.](branch-hover-vs-click.mp4)

+Now that we can make commits, we'll look at how they can be [deleted and recovered](../reflog/reflog.md).